soustern/SLS-Simple_Logistical_System/README.md

 This function traverses an hash table wich has all products (present at database) loaded.
 For every product found, an increment variable goes up one.
 At last, the function returns the resulting integer.

 ###### int count_numerical_quantity_dealer()

+This function traverses an hash table wich has all dealers (present at database) loaded.
+For every dealer found, an increment variable goes up one.
+At last, the function returns the resulting integer.

+###### float calculate_total_money_amount_employee()

+This function converts all information present at the database regarding employee salaries from string to float (using atoi() function).
+It, them, calculates the total value of all salaries combined with a addition operation.